Morris Isis: Facelift

 After 3,939 of the original Isis model had been made it received a facelift announced 1 September 1932.
 Following the court-forced separation of William Morris from his joint venture with Edward G Budd the all-steel body was replaced by a traditional wood-frame construction.
-Mechanically the car was similar but the gearbox received syncromesh and a fourth speed (Twin-Top), the chassis received additional cross bracing in 1934 and an automatic clutch and freewheel were fitted to some models.
+Mechanically the car was similar but the gearbox received synchromesh and a fourth speed (Twin-Top), the chassis received additional cross bracing in 1934 and an automatic clutch and freewheel were fitted to some models.
 3,467 of the new Isis were made (including Twenty-Five models).

 Morris Twenty-Five

 A de-luxe version, the Morris Twenty-Five was launched 12 October 1932 for the 1932 London Motor Show with larger 3485 cc engine.
-It was replaced in July 1935 by a new Twenty-Five, the flagship of the Morris Big Six series II range, and given an overhead valve engine (as the series III) in August 1938 with the rest of the Morris range.
+It was replaced in July 1935 by a new Twenty-Five, the flagship of the Morris Big Six Series II range, and given an overhead valve engine (as the Series III) in August 1938 with the rest of the Morris range.